Snoopy137/language-manager/README.md

 🔧 Under the Hood

-Language Manager uses ResourceBundle, SimpleObjectProperty, and Bindings to keep text in sync with the selected locale — all while avoiding the need to reinitialize scenes.
+Language Manager leverages ResourceBundle, SimpleObjectProperty, and Bindings to keep text in sync with the selected locale — all while avoiding the need to reinitialize scenes.

 📄 License

 MIT License

 📚 [View Javadocs](https://snoopy137.github.io/language-manager/)

+## 🤝 Contributing

+We welcome contributions!
+Please fork the repository and submit a pull request with your changes.

+## 🐞 Issues

+If you encounter any bugs or have feature requests, please open an issue in the [GitHub Issues](https://github.com/snoopy137/language-manager/issues) section.

+## 🔖 Versioning

+We follow [Semantic Versioning](https://semver.org/) for our releases.
+You can check out the release notes for each version on the [Releases Page](https://github.com/snoopy137/language-manager/releases).